N.J. Bell Building in Newark to Be Redeveloped for Housing

-Investors who redeveloped and leased a historic Newark, N.J., department store site have secured more than $100 million in financing to revive another city landmark.
+Investors who redeveloped and leased a historic Newark department-store site have secured more than $100 million in financing to revive another city landmark.

 Continue Reading Below

-L+M Development Partners and Prudential Financial Inc. last week closed on the funding that will allow the venture to convert the old New Jersey Bell headquarters building at 540 Broad St. into a mixed-use tower with a mix of 263 market-rate and affordable apartments and office and retail space.
+L+M Development Partners Inc. and Prudential Financial Inc. have closed on funding that will allow the venture to convert the old New Jersey Bell headquarters building at 540 Broad St. into a mixed-use tower with 263 market-rate and affordable apartments as well as office and retail space.

 "We wanted to be fuel for that momentum," said Jonathan Cortell, vice president of development at L+M Development Partners.
 "This is a great city that has long been overlooked and has such great infrastructure."